Clickworkers and crowdsourcing: what are they and why do we need to rethink this model for AI?

 - Translation and localization: Multilingual clickworkers translate and adapt content for different markets and cultures.

-- Data annotation They annotate images, videos or text to improve the performance of machine learning models.
+- π Data annotation : They annotate images, videos or text to improve the performance of machine learning models.

 - Data verification and validation: They check the accuracy and consistency of data to guarantee its quality.